belivetech/belivetech.github.io/live-shopping-guide.md

 ### Manage products during live broadcast

 Go to Live Broadcast section in left menu.
 Click on shopping cart next to live stream.
 You can edit product information during live stream.
 After editing product, click on save.
 You can also mark product to be out of stock during live.
-It will be reflected on both host / broadcaster and Viewer side using SDK API.&#x20;
+It will be reflected on both host / broadcaster and Viewer side using SDK API.

 Live Broadcast section